ronsala/trivia-trader-backend/video_demo_script.md

 [Next, C, Next, B, Next, C]

-The game is over, and if I click on Get Score, I see I got [num] right out of five.
+The game is over, and if I click on Get Score, I see I got three right out of five.

 With TriviaTrader, you can not only *play* trivia games, you can also make your *own*, on whatever subjects interest you, to challenge other users.